wechicken456/My-Cloud-Resume/README.md

 I edited the methods allowed in CORS to only `GET, POST, OPTIONS` since we only need `GET` for `getCount` and `POST` for `incrementCount`

+## Step 9 - Create Front-End code to fetch the APIs

+See `main.ts`

+Fetch once on DOM load, then fetch again every 5 seconds.

+Use `localStorage` to maintain per browser increment: don't increment on reloads within the same browser.